Agriculture is an important economic sector in India and it also offers plenty of employment opportunities.

 - Buffalo milk

-About 10% of the fruits produced in the world are produced in India.
-India holds the first position in the world in producing the following fruits:
+India produces about 10% of the fruits produced in the world.
+The country holds the first position in the world in producing the following fruits:

 - Hen's eggs